A Temporary Interest Rate Buydown Could Be Your Answer

 Buying a home is a big purchase at any price and today’s rising interest rates are not making it any easier to afford your dream home.
 While some buyers may decide to wait on the sidelines due to interest rates, others may be looking for smart ways to save money at the beginning of their loan term by lowering the interest rate.
-A temporary interest rate buydown could be exactly what these buyers are looking for.*
+A temporary interest rate buydown could be exactly what buyers are looking for.

 What Is A Temporary Interest Rate Buydown?